SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 - [ ] get alerts if YouTube Studio shows "Poor" connection quality
 - [ ] create script to create YouTube streams with the same settings automatically
 - [ ] write complete documentation on the tech ops to a) transition the conference to the next day and b) shut down the conference on day 2
-- [ ] "Stop doing the thing about room 12.
-Don’t need to pick emojis if you don’t do the thing you don’t need any more."
-  - this is about the horrible room v12 hack that I put in Patch right before the conference, that spams :see_no_evil: emojis in the logs
+- [ ] address matrix room v12 hack
 - [ ] required training for AV OPs: https://www.wikihow.com/Be-Stealthy
 - [ ] include registration QR on ad roll in rooms
 - [ ] have Patch to manage the YouTube stream title